inplace_vector

 [containers.sequences.inplace.vector.overview] Overview

 1. An inplace_vector is a contiguous container.
-Its capacity is fixed and part of its type, and its elements are stored within the inplace_vector object itself.
+Its capacity is fixed and its elements are stored within the inplace_vector object itself.

 2. An inplace_vector meets all of the requirements of a container ([container.requirements]), of a reversible container ([container.rev.reqmts]), of a contiguous container, and of a sequence container, including most of the optional sequence container requirements ([sequence.reqmts]).
 The exceptions are the push_front, prepend_range, pop_front, and emplace_front member functions, which are not provided.
 Descriptions are provided here only for operations on inplace_vector that are not described in one of these tables or for operations where there is additional semantic information.